MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-cloudupdate.md

 Next step is to trigger the actual update channel change.
 1. While staying in the Microsoft 365 Apps admin center, navigate to **Inventory**.
 2. Select **Show all devices** and select the **Switch device update channel** button on the top.
-3. Select **Current Channel** as the targeted udpate channel and enter which devices should be moved.
+3. Select **Current Channel** and enter which devices should be moved.
     - You can enter device names or Entra ID groups, or a mix of both.
     - For Entry ID groups, such groups can be nested up to three levels down and contain a mix of device and user objects.
 4. Select **Move devices** to initiate the channel change.